JimHagan/fetch_entities/README.md

 - API_KEY: Your New Relic API key.
 - ACCOUNT_ID: The New Relic account ID.
 - ENTITY_DOMAINS: (Optional) A list of entity types to fetch (e.g., ['APM', 'BROWSER']).
-If not provided, the script fetches all entities in the account.
+If not provided, the program fetches all entities in the account.
+APM

-## Running the script
+## Running the program

-To run the script, use the following command:
+To run the program make sure your virtualenv is activated and use the following command:

 ```